planning logistics

 That gives parents one clear window instead of leaving the response open forever.

-How to respond when someone replies late
+How to respond when a parent replies late

 There are three common situations.